The Lost Films of Billy B. Van

 Billy B. Van's life in the movies is only one chapter in an entire lifetime in the entertainment industry- from his well-documented days as an acclaimed actor in minstrel shows, vaudeville and Broadway, spanning to his career as a recording artist, filmmaker, businessman and motivational speaker.
 Billy B. Van was truly a show-business entrepreneur cut from the same cloth as the stars of today.

 More than a century ago, Billy B. Van built Equity Motion Picture Company, a casino, theater, and what may be Northern New England’s earliest movie studio in Georges Mills, New Hampshire on the shores of Lake Sunapee.
-Van produced several silent comedies at his empire— though only one survives: "The Plucky Hoodoo."
+Van produced several silent comedies at his empire— though almost nothing has survived from this surprising heyday of filmmaking.

 Film archivist John Tariot of Hanover, New Hampshire is seeking assistance from anyone with information on the lost films of Billy B. Van.
 This search may be in vain, however.
 The U.S. Librarian of Congress estimates up to 90% of American silent films are lost for all time.
 That said, “The Plucky Hoodoo” did survive at least into the videotape age, so this one film may still exist.
 As for the others… the search continues.